FrancoisDtm/Epita-Container/README.md

 - `root` with password `root`
 - `epita` with password `epita`

+## VS Code here you are!

+Visual Studio Code provides the ability to connect to a Docker container thanks to [this extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+We are providing the `devcontainer.json` file.
+Feel free to add extensions, settings, mounts, etc.

+Advice: because sharing a folder between your computer and the container drastically reduces I/O performance, use the `Clone Repository in Container Volume...` option when creating the container in VS Code.
+You will then have full I/O performance 😉

 ## Installed packages 📦

 The list of all packages can be found in the `packages` file.